Anti-Dystopia – A Third Way Between Utopia and Dystopia

 Origin and Development

 Isabella Hermann, a political scientist and science fiction scholar, developed the concept of anti-dystopia through her research into future narratives and science fiction.
-Her forthcoming book (‚Zukunft ohne Angst – Wie Anti-Dystopien neue Perspektiven eröffnen‘ – to be released on April 1, 2025) explores this framework as a new way of thinking about and narrating futures.
+Her 2025 book “Zukunft ohne Angst – Wie Anti-Dystopien neue Perspektiven eröffnen‘ published April 2025, available in German) establishes this framework as a response to the contemporary dystopian boom.
 Hermann, who also serves as co-director of the Berlin Sci-fi Filmfest and has worked as program director of the Present Futures Forum at the Technical University Berlin, discovered the term through a review of “The Ministry for the Future” and has since developed it into a comprehensive theoretical framework.
+Hermann discussed her work in detail in an interview on the Kritische Zukunftsforschung Podcast (in German).

 Core Concept